-7.13.5 Sewer System Overflows, Public Nuisance, Abatement Orders and Cleanup Costs grease interceptor, and may be subject to a plan to abate the nuisance and prevent any future health hazards created by sewer line failures and blockages, SSOs or any other sewer system interferences.
-SSOs may cause or threaten to cause injury to public health, safety, and welfare of life and property and are hereby declared public nuisances.
-Furthermore, sewer lateral failures and SSOs caused by Food Service Establishments alone or collectively, are the responsibility of the private property owner or Food Service Establishment, and individual(s) as a responsible officer or owner of the Food Service Establishment.
+7.13.5 Sewer System Overflows, Private Lateral Sewer Discharges, Public Nuisance, Abatement Orders and Cleanup Costs

+(1) Food Service Establishments found to have caused or contributed to SSOs, PLSDs, or any sewer system interference resulting from the discharge of wastewater or waste containing FOG, may be ordered to install and maintain a grease control device, and may be subject to a plan to abate the nuisance and prevent any future health hazards created by sewer line failures and blockages, SSOs, PLSDs, or any other sewer system interferences.
+SSOs or PLSDs may cause or threaten to cause injury to public health, safety, and welfare of life and property and are hereby declared public nuisances.
+Furthermore, sewer lateral failures, SSOs, and PLSDs caused by Food Service Establishments alone or collectively, are the responsibility of the private property owner or Food Service

+Establishment, and individual(s) as a responsible officer or owner of the Food Service Establishment.